 As a result of its physical footprint, Walmart has a leg up on grocery, pharmacy, and gas.
 In addition to free shipping, members enjoy mobile Scan & Go.
 This reduces waiting in checkout lines which helps with social distancing.

 There’s a reason why everyone isn’t leaving Netflix for Disney+.

 If you know your customers and can find unique ways to add value that other retailers can’t, your program can be the next one that Prime members also sign up for.

-4. Seventy percent of consumers would be willing to join a premium loyalty program if their favorite retailers offered them and the benefits were valuable to them.
+4. Eighty-one percent of loyalty program members would be willing to join a premium tier if their favorite retailers offered them and the benefits were valuable to them.

 We all know how much of a challenge it can be to gain the loyalty of today’s consumers, but it all comes back to value.

 They have a ton of information coming at them and they know how to quickly find the best deal on whatever they’re looking for.